Engineers’ Choice Awards: Frequently Asked Questions

 Software - Mobile apps for controls, automation, instrumentation

 A: Until 5 p.m.
-CST on Friday, Aug.
-30, 2013, we solicit entries for the 2014 competition via a combination of e-mail newsletters and direct outreach.
-Once all nominations are received, ballots are created.
+CT on Friday, Aug.
+4, 2017, we solicit entries for the 2018 competition via a combination of e-mail newsletters and direct outreach.
+Once all nominations are received, eligibility is then assessed, Finalists are selected, and ballots are created.
 Ballots are sent to Control Engineering electronic mailing lists, based on Control Engineering print subscription demographics (see www.controleng.com/mediainfo) and include subscribers from our opt-in e-mail lists who indicated that they are responsible for or influence control/automation technology purchases.
 Votes are cast via an online form hosted by Control Engineering.

 Q: How can I make the ballot as compelling as possible?

-A: It is critical that the summary description and 300 word description be factually convincing, clearly differentiating benefits in the voting criteria: technological advancement, service to the industry, and market impact.
+A: It is critical that the short description and product summary be factually convincing, clearly differentiating benefits in the voting criteria: technological advancement, service to the industry, and market impact.
 We observe that engineers often appreciate quantified benefits more than adjectives.

 Q: Should I include registration marks and trademarks with products in the description?